strategy-coach/workspaces-host/README.md

   need to perform shell manipulation, `deno` with [dax](https://github.com/dsherret/dax) is preferred over making system calls in `deno`.
-- We use [pass](https://www.passwordstore.org/) the standard unix password manager for managing secrets that should not be in plaintext.
+- We use [gopass](https://www.gopass.pw/) for managing secrets that should not be in plaintext.
 - We use `osQuery`, `cnquery`, `steampipe`, et. al. system and endpoint observabilty tools for SOC2 and other compliance requirements